 In very severe cases, a doctor may need to amputate part of the leg or foot.
 PAD also increases the risk of heart disease, heart attack, and stroke.

 Lifestyle changes, medications, and surgical interventions can slow or halt the progression of the condition and reduce the risk of complications.
-Beneficial lifestyle measures include doing regular exercise, avoiding tobacco smoking, and eating a healthful diet.
+Beneficial lifestyle measures include doing regular exercise, avoiding tobacco smoking, and eating a healthy diet.

 Frostbite is damage to the skin and tissues that results from exposure to freezing temperatures.
 The body’s extremities, such as the hands and feet, are especially prone to frostbite.